 According to Gartner in 2018: Network Traffic Analysis (NTA) is an emerging category of security product that uses network communications as the foundational data source for detecting and investigating security threats and anomalous or malicious behaviors within that network.

 The practice of gathering network data, analyzing it, and making decisions based on the results has been around for decades, at least since tcpdump was released in 1988.
-This category of product, however, is just now being defined—so much so that over the last year, network-based security solutions have evolved far beyond the original capabilities described in Gartner's inaugural Market Guide for Network Traffic Analysis, published February 28 2019.
+This category of product, however, is still being defined—so much so that over the last few years, network-based security solutions have evolved far beyond the original capabilities described in Gartner's inaugural Market Guide for Network Traffic Analysis, published February 28 2019.

 Benefits of Network Traffic Analysis by Feature

 Here are the key features we believe every network traffic analyzer needs to include, and what makes them important for security operations with an emphasis on enterprise security:

 - Real-time network data analysis - To provide accurate detection, investigation, and response capabilities within a timeframe where they're actually usable, every NTA product needs to conduct analytics and deliver answers in real time, at scale.

 - Complete east-west transaction visibility - For a network traffic analyzer to provide high-fidelity insight into threat behaviors, it needs to be able to see and analyze the actual contents of the network conversations.
 That means full L2-L7 visibility, application protocol decoding, and decryption of modern cryptographic standards (TLS 1.3).
 Legacy providers have focused on NetFlow or NetFlow-like metrics that show which devices are communicating and the volume of their conversations.
 This is coarse, low-fidelity data that can't provide much insight compared to full visibility inside actual transactions.